thejeffreystone/hassio_addons/acurite2mqtt/README.md

 `600` means Home Assisatnt will check for new devices every 600 seconds.

+### Option: 'debug'

+Set debug to `true` if you want to see extra logging.
+This is noisy though, so I would only run it when actively troubleshooting.
+Leave at false all other times.

 ## Known issues and limitations

 - This add-on is totally beta.